 Superficial veins have the same type of valves as deep veins, but they are not surrounded by muscle.
-Thus, blood in the superficial veins is not forced toward the heart by the squeezing action of muscles, and it flows more slowly than blood in the deep veins.
+Thus, blood in the superficial veins is not forced toward the heart by the squeezing action of muscles.
+Therefore, it flows more slowly than blood in the deep veins.
 Much of the blood that flows through the superficial veins is diverted into the deep veins through the many connecting veins between the deep and superficial veins.
 Valves in the connecting veins allow blood to flow from the superficial veins into the deep veins but not vice versa.

-The main problems that affect the veins include the following:
+The main problems that affect the veins include

 The veins in the legs are particularly at risk of blood clotting or swelling of the vein because when a person is standing, blood must flow upward from the leg veins, against gravity, to reach the heart.